Mekong Delta Luxury Bike Tour

 Our guide meets you at your hotel in Saigon at 8 am.

-Arrive at Cai Be and take a boat trip along the mighty Mekong River and its tributaries to experience the daily lives of people who work and play on the waterways of the Mekong Delta.
-We also visit the floating market at Cai Be, a family-run business producing rice paper – a key ingredient in Vietnamese cuisine.
+We arrive at Cai Be and take a boat trip along the mighty Mekong River and its tributaries to experience the daily lives of people who work and play on the waterways of the Mekong Delta.
+We also visit the floating market at Cai Be, and a family-run business producing rice paper – a key ingredient in Vietnamese cuisine.
+We also get to see the locals make coconut candy and puffed rice.

 Day 3: Can Tho